-Applying the principles of Smart Testing, the proposed methodology suggests to implement two Scoring Systems to provide recommendations for the organization of the tests.
-The first Scoring System determines the Contracted Capacity Time Unit (CCTU) to be tested.
+The first Scoring System determines the CCTU to be tested.
 The second one determines the bid(s) to be tested.

-As illustrated with the figure above, the combination of the information from the two Scoring Systems yield the availability test to be performed.
+As illustrated with the figure above, the combination of the information from the two Scoring Systems yields the availability test to be performed.